Marlous van Waijenburg

 Advisor: Joel Mokyr

-Marlous van Waijenburg studies comparative economic history and is interested in the historical determinants of long-term economic development outcomes.
-The main regional focus of her work has been on (colonial) Africa, but she is currently doing comparative work with other parts of the world as well.
+Marlous van Waijenburg studies comparative economic history and is interested in the historical roots of long-term economic development outcomes.
+The main regional focus of her work has been on (colonial) Africa, but she is currently doing comparative work with other world regions as well.

-Marlous received both her B.A. and M.A. from Utrecht University, and has been a visiting student in the Economics department of Washington University in St. Louis under the supervision of Prof. Douglass C. North.
+Marlous received both her B.A. and M.A. from Utrecht University, and has been visiting student in the economics department of Washington University in St. Louis under the supervision of Prof. Douglass C. North .
 Her M.A. thesis, titled Living Standards in British Africa in a Comparative Perspective, 1880-1945.
-Is Poverty Destiny?, received the first prize for 'Best Historical M.A. thesis' awarded by the International Institute for Social History and national newspaper 'de Volkskrant' (national contest (the Netherlands), Dec.
-2010), and the first prize for 'Best MA thesis in the Humanities' awarded by Utrecht University (Sept.
-2010).
+Is Poverty Destiny?, was awarded 'best historical M.A. thesis' by the International Institute for Social History and national newspaper 'de Volkskrant', and 'best MA thesis in the Humanities' awarded by Utrecht University.
+The article version of her M.A. thesis (joint with Ewout Frankema), was published in the Journal of Economic History in 2012, and recently received two other prizes (see below).